-Aetna considers the use of PICO single-use NPWT device experimental and investigational for all indications (e.g., wound care and keloid scarring) because it does not meet Aetna's contractual definition of durable medical equipment.
+Aetna considers the use of single-use NPWT devices (e.g., PICO Single Use Negative Pressure Wound Therapy System; Prevena Incision Management System) experimental and investigational for all indications (e.g., wound care and keloid scarring) because of insufficient evidence of their effectiveness.

-This policy is based in part upon Medicare DMERC medical necessity criteria for negative pressure wound therapy (NPWT) pumps.
+This policy is based in part upon Medicare DME MAC medical necessity criteria for negative pressure wound therapy (NPWT) pumps.

 Negative pressure wound therapy is the controlled application of subatmospheric pressure to a wound using an electrical pump to intermittently or continuously convey subatmospheric pressure through connecting tubing to a specialized wound dressing which includes a resilient, open-cell foam surface dressing, sealed with an occlusive dressing that is meant to contain the subatmospheric pressure at the wound site and thereby promote wound healing.
 Drainage from the wound is collected in a canister.